 #BraveBuildings, and #UMassBrut: Brutalism and our public universities: The campus of UMass Amherst, like the campus at UMass Dartmouth, is home to a stellar collection of mid-century buildings that represent the Commonwealth’s commitment, by engaging the most celebrated architects of the post-WWII era, to its students.
-In October 2021, faculty and staff at both campuses will collaborate on a conference, unfolding across both campuses, that examines the past, present, and future of these iconic buildings.
-UMass public history students, in Spring 2021 and in Fall 2021, will work to document this history in preparation for an exhibition and documentary film, and mount a public history project to gather and preserve the ways in which these buildings have been experienced by the people who have lived and worked in these buildings through the years.
+In October 2021, faculty and staff at both campuses collaborated on a conference, unfolding across both campuses, that examined the past, present, and future of these iconic buildings.
+UMass public history students, in Spring 2021 and in Fall 2021, worked to document this history in preparation for an exhibition and documentary film, and mounted a public history project to gather and preserve the ways in which these buildings have been experienced by the people who have lived and worked in these buildings through the years.

 Forbes Library: In recent years, UMass Public History and the History Department has partnered with the Forbes Library on a range of important initiatives (see below).
 In Fall 2020, students in the Program contributed toward the planning and promoting a public crowd-sourcing campaign focused on transcribing sections of the Sylvester Judd Manuscript Collection, a collection of 56 bound volumes located in the Hampshire Room for Local History.
 Sylvester Judd (1789-1860) was a newspaper editor and local historian who created the volumes from the 1820s-1850s, filling hundreds of pages with information gathered from both archival material and oral histories, documenting local histor to the 1600s.
 Judd's extraordinary notes cover a wide variety of local history subjects, including content not preserved elswhere on Native American life, slavery in New England, King Philip’s War, Shay’s Rebellion, the natural landscape of the region, and everyday life in the Connecticut River Valley.